 Romans 2:13 For not the hearers of the law are just before God, but the doers of the law shall be justified.

-Again referring to Mr. Armstrong, he used to say that works will not save you, but only those who work will be saved, and that thought was, and it still is, true.
+Again referring to Mr. Armstrong, he used to say that works will not save you, but only those who work will be saved.
+That thought was, and still is, true.
 That principle that Mr. Armstrong put before us, what he taught us, was drawn from verses such as this here in Romans 2:13.
 If a person is not justified, he has no possibility of salvation, and this verse clearly says that only those who keep the law will be justified.
 Does that seem like a contradiction with Ephesians 2:8?
 The answer is no, because the Bible does not contradict itself.
 Scripture cannot be broken.

 This statement in Romans 2:13 very neatly summed up Mr. Armstrong's belief in this area, but I am here to tell you that there is a great deal more to this subject than that succinct statement.
 We also must understand that Mr. Armstrong was first and foremost an evangelist to this world, and his main responsibility to God was speaking to the public in order to bring about the conversion of the people that God was calling.
 Now, all the public got in many cases were broad overviews of much more complex biblical teaching.